DvdJ002/battle-sim-sandbox/README.md

 - Large kamikaze (more health and stronger explosion)
 - Special healer (massive healing range and fast healing)

----

 # Levels

 The game has 8 levels that challenge you on different scenarios.
-Levels consists of different waves, and a new wave is triggered either when enough time passes, or when you kill a certain amount of enemies.
+Levels consists of waves, and a new wave is triggered either when enough time passes, or when you kill a certain amount of enemies.
 There is also a level timer that pressures you to complete all the waves in time.

 ## Level 1: Entourage